tabaddor/av-swe-guide/README.md

 - [ ] [Basic Git & Linux Command Knowledge](https://www.linux.com/topic/desktop/introduction-using-git/) (Optional)
 - [ ] Basic [Software Development](https://www.ibm.com/topics/software-development) Knowledge (Optional)
 - [ ] Familiarize yourself with Embedded Development and Safety Standards (Optional)

-# Why Autonomous Vehicles?
-Regardless of your reason for using this guide, here's some motivation and concepts I hope will inspire you.

 ## Safety is Critical :vertical_traffic_light: ##
 Self-driving cars are safety critical. **_A safety critical system_** can be defined as something that: